Back to blog

 5. Advanced analytics: Without analyzing conversion rates, churn, and usage, you’re flying blind.
 By leveraging powerful analytics software, you can constantly optimize your positioning, pricing and messaging to maximize conversions.

-6. Complete solution, one integration: To avoid operational fragmentation and keep CAPEX and OPEX in check, you need an operating system that simplifies telecom in the same way Stripe simplifies payments.
+6. End-to-end solution: To avoid operational fragmentation and keep operational costs in check, you need an operating system that simplifies telecom in the same way Stripe simplifies payments.
 Fortunately, that solution now exists.
-Today, you can abstract all the legal, technical and operational complexity of running a global wireless service and access everything - from wholesale connectivity to billing and customer service - via a single API integration.
+Today, you can abstract all the legal, technical and operational complexity of running a global wireless service and access everything - from wholesale connectivity to billing and customer service - via a single end-to-end provider.

 Your unfair advantage: Integrating with Gigs

 Gigs combines the functions of an MVNE, MVNA, and multiple telecom vendors in a single platform.
 With unparalleled automation, world-class UX, and superior conversion rates, Gigs not only minimizes launch costs but also drastically reduces your operating expenses.
-With our multi-network API, you can launch local wireless services in multiple markets as well as travel eSIMs from Day One, all with one integration.
+With our multi-network API, you can launch local wireless services in multiple markets as well as travel eSIMs from Day One, with just one partner.

 To find out why leading tech companies like Nubank choose Gigs to launch connectivity services to their millions of users, get in touch